phongduong-dp/phongduong-portfolio/README.md

 - **React**: A JavaScript library for building user interfaces.
 - **Vercel**: Platform for frontend developers, providing global deployment and serverless functions.
 - **Framer Motion**: Framer Motion is a simple yet powerful motion library for React.
 It powers the amazing animations and interactions in Framer, the web builder for creative pros.
 Zero code, maximum speed.
+- **Aceternity UI**: Copy paste the most trending components and use them in your websites without having to worry about styling and animations.

 ## Features